-Cure Organic Farm is a growing family farm that is currently looking to hire a field manager beginning no later than January 2017.
-This position is responsible for leading and overseeing daily field work and operation of the farm.
-This includes working daily with the farm crew consisting of interns, part-time employees, and volunteers.
+Cure Organic Farm is a growing family farm that is currently looking to hire a Harvest Crew Leader beginning February 2018.
+This position is responsible for leading and overseeing daily harvest and distribution schedule of the farm.
+This includes working daily with the farm crew consisting of full & part-time employees, and volunteers.
 Animal management, produce distribution, field work, farmers’ market sales, and other responsibilities are detailed below.

-Successful field manager applicants will be committed to commercial organic vegetable production and have a minimum of two years previous farm management/crew leader experience.
+Successful Harvest Crew Leader applicants will be committed to commercial organic vegetable production and have a minimum of two years previous farm experience.
 Previous experience must include a minimum of two full seasons of field work on a farm with cultivating, harvesting, and post-harvest handling experience.
-Tractor experience is required.
 The successful applicant will have the physical ability to work daily with hands, wrists and back, and ability to lift 50 pounds regularly.
 Applicants should expect to work in all weather conditions including, rain, snow, and daily summer heat of 90-100 degrees.
-Qualified candidates are emotionally mature, strong role models and leaders, flexible and organized, and able to work well with a diverse group of people.
-This is a year-round salaried position.
-Salary based on candidates’ experience.
+Qualified candidates are positive, emotionally mature, strong role models and leaders.
+You need to be flexible and organized, and able to work well with a diverse group of people.
+This position will begin in February and continue through December and could grow into a year round, salaried position for the right person.
+This is a full time position; 5 days a week, Tuesday-Saturday, 40-65 hrs/wk.
+Compensation for the 2018 season is $12/hr and includes weekly produce.

 - Lead farm crew with daily harvests and post-harvest washing and packing in the packing shed.